imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

 		myService= (org.foo.ejb.MyService)ctx.lookup(jndiName);
 	}

 In this case a reference to the MyService Interface was created by JNDI Lookup.
 The Lookup fetches an EJB Reference with the name "ejb/MyServiceBean".
-To get this Interface returned from the JNDI Context it is necessary to add this reference to the WorkflowService EJB which is calling the Plugin.
+To get this Interface returned from the JNDI Context it is necessary to add this reference to the WorkflowService EJB which is calling the Plug-in.
 This can be done in the ejb-jar.xml file:

 		<session>
 			<ejb-name>WorkflowService</ejb-name>